 3. The benefits of combining the Why and the What

 You don’t need to run a multi-stage process to gain value from combining qualitative and quantitative market research.
 You can simply use the two methodologies together to gain deeper insight into particular questions.
 For example, recent research found that 83% of e-commerce shoppers add products to their online carts, but don’t then finalize the transaction, costing businesses millions in lost revenue.
-Rather than merely quantifying the challenge, retailers could add a qualitative dimension to find out the precise reasons as to why a shopper didn’t buy, giving a much richer, and more directly actionable, insight into consumer behavior.
+Rather than merely quantifying the challenge, retailers could add a qualitative dimension to find out the precise reasons why a shopper didn’t buy, giving a much richer and more directly actionable insight into consumer behavior.